EshanJayasundara/OpenTwinDocumentation/README.md

 ```
 __`telegraf`__ - __represents all configmaps including the substring "telegraf"__</br>

-edit all configmaps using downloaded file (mostly may look like below example)
+edit all configmaps using downloaded file (mostly may look like the below example)
 </br>

 for example: